Spencer-Sch/Calculator_2.0/README.md

 Update #1

 - Fixed spelling mistake.
-Changed all "equasion" to "equation"
+Changed all "equasion" to "equation".

 Update #2

-- Added placeholder text in 'HistoryCardArea'
+- Added placeholder text in 'HistoryCardArea'.

 Update #3

-- Added functionality to clear history
+- Added functionality to clear history.

 Update #4

 - Added hover effect to history cards.

 - Restricted height of HistoryCardArea.

+Update #5

+- Added funtionality to recall history entries by clicking on them.